p4lang/p4c/README.md

 make -j4
 make check -j4
 ```

+To enable building code documentation, please run `bootstrap.sh
+--enable-doxygen-doc`.
+This enables the `make docs` rule to generate
+documentation.
+HTML and PDF (if enabled) are available in
+build/doxygen-out/html/index.html and build/doxygen-out/p4c.pdf,
+respectively.

 We recommend using `clang++` with no optimizations for speeding up
 compilation and simplifying debugging.